-

 Woman In The Window

-Read more: Woman In The WindowA ravaged treasure of a narrative, a cornucopia of possibilities, hosted within its saturated interior dreamscape one of the favourite stock characters of the contemporary mystery trade – a psychologist with mental health issues, a physician struggling to heal herself.
-Half way in, it loses its way, turning a juicy plot into a procedural psycho-thriller.…
+Read more: Woman In The WindowA ravaged treasure of a narrative, a cornucopia of possibilities; hosted within its saturated interior one of the favourite stock characters of contemporary mystery trade — a psychologist with mental health issues.
+A physician struggling to heal herself.
+Half-way it loses its way, turning a juicy plot into a procedural psycho thriller. ★★☆☆☆

 -